mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

 - X. Gu, M. Rowshan, and J. Yuan, “[PAC Codes Meet CRC-Polar Codes](https://doi.org/10.1109/ITW62417.2025.11240368),” in *Proc.
 IEEE Inf.
 Theory Workshop (ITW)*, Sydney, NSW, Australia, 2025, pp. 1–6, doi: [10.1109/ITW62417.2025.11240368](https://doi.org/10.1109/ITW62417.2025.11240368).

-## A. Fualt Tolerant Quantum Computing and Networking
+## A. Fualt Tolerant Quantum Computing (FTQC) and Networking

-## 1. Quantum Error Correction (QEC) and Fault Tolerant Quantum Computing (FTQC)
+## 1. Quantum Error Correction (QEC)

+Quantum error correction (QEC) is a foundational technique that enables reliable quantum computation by protecting fragile quantum information from noise and decoherence through the use of redundant encoding across multiple physical qubits.
+It is essential for fault-tolerant quantum computing, as it allows logical qubits to maintain coherence long enough to execute deep quantum circuits, making large-scale and practically useful quantum algorithms feasible.

 ### Focus and contributions